-Before setting out on any new projects, it is always important to try to understand the problem you're trying to solve, in order to focus your work on the highest leveraged pieces.
-For each of the problems we identified, a subsequest goal for the system was agreed upon.
+Before setting out on any new projects, I always try to understand the problem I'm trying to solve in order to focus the work on the highest leveraged pieces.
+For each of the problems we identified, a subsequent goal for the system was agreed upon.

 We all agreed that a consistent and cohesive product was important.
 And as a result, we put a lot of effort into maintaining consistency as we grew.
 But without a broader understanding of the design language and what we were trying to accomplish, our design became stale, boring, and un-innovative.

 Designers felt constrained by rules that were unclear, unsure about which parts of the system to use and how.
-We were spending more time than we wanted reviewing and discussing designs that should have been simple.
+We were spending more time than we wanted on discussions and reviews that should have been simple.
 And instead of spending time on new problems, we were often finding ourselves revisiting or questioning decisions that had already been made.
 Not because we thought they needed reworking, but because we just didn’t know what had been done before.

 Like most endeavors, having an agreed upon and understood set of principles and goals can help guide decisions and resolve disagreements more quickly.
 And while it may not seem intuitive, having a good sense of rules can empower designers to confidently and intentionally break them.
 Without a deep understanding of where we were, we weren’t able to take the time to move the system forward in a clear direction.

 A good design system should empower designers to do their best work, not constrain them with seemingly arbitrary rules.

 Even though we put effort into maintaining consistency in the web product, most of it was just on the surface.
 In service of speed and getting the product to market, many of the core features of the product were implemented as one-offs.